Individual differences in knowledge network navigation: Methods

 \section{Methods}

-\textbf{The experiment} We conducted an online experiment where we hired 445 participants (404 participants after removing participants that didn't finish the experiment and dropping data that had recording errors) from the United States on the online crowdsourcing platform Prolific (https://www.prolific.co/) to play nine rounds of the Wikipedia navigation game and fill in a survey on the survey platform Qualtrics (https://www.qualtrics.com/uk/).
+\textbf{The experiment} We conducted an online experiment where we hired 445 participants (397 participants after removing participants who did not finish the experiment or did not pass the attention check, and dropping data that had recording errors) from the United States on the online crowdsourcing platform Prolific (https://www.prolific.co/) to play nine rounds of the Wikipedia navigation game and fill in a survey on the survey platform Qualtrics (https://www.qualtrics.com/uk/).
 At the end of the experiment, each participant received a fixed rate base payment of 5 pounds and a bonus payment of 0.5 pounds for each game they won.
 To get a balanced population, we applied the following prescreening conditions: i) participants are from the United States, ii) an equal number of female and male participants, iii) participants with White, Asian, Hispanic, and African ethnicity consist $\sim$50\%, $\sim$17\%, $\sim$17\% and $\sim$17\% of the sample respectively.